 Sudden Unexpected Death in Epilepsy (SUDEP) is defined as sudden, unexpected, witnessed or unwitnessed, non-traumatic or non-drowning death of people with epilepsy, with or without evidence of an epileptic seizure, and for whom a postmortem examination reveals no other cause of death.
 SUDEP is the most common epilepsy-related cause of death, with around 1 to 2 deaths per 1000 patients per year.
-Frequent generalised tonic-clonic seizures (GTCS), male gender, young age of first seizure, long duration of epilepsy, and taking multiple antiepileptic drugs are all thought to increase the risk for SUDEP, however exactly why SUDEP occurs is currently unknown.
-However, it is thought to be related to heart failure, breathing difficulties, and brain damage following GTCS.
+Frequent seizures, in particular convulsive seizures (termed generalised tonic clonic seizures (GTCS)) , male gender, young age of first seizure, long duration of epilepsy, and taking multiple antiepileptic drugs are all thought to increase the risk for SUDEP; exactly why SUDEP occurs is currently unknown, however, though it is thought to be related to heart failure, breathing difficulties, and brain damage following GTCS.

 With the correct antiepileptic treatment regimen around 70% of people with epilepsy can become free of all seizures.
 However, around one-third of people with epilepsy will continue to have seizures despite taking multiple antiepileptic drugs.
 Continuing seizures place patients at risk of SUDEP and can be associated with depression and lower quality of life.
 Strategies to try to prevent SUDEP include reducing the number of GTCS a patient has (by considering epilepsy surgery or making lifestyle changes), examining for heart and breathing problems during and following seizures, supervising patients at night or using safety pillows to prevent breathing difficulties.
 Drugs that increase the brain chemical serotonin and reduce the brain chemicals adenosine and opioids may also help prevent breathing difficulties.

-The last search for trials for this review was performed in November 2015.
 We searched electronic databases and contacted experts in the area to find relevant randomised or non-randomised (observational) studies for the review.
-Our outcomes of interest were: number of deaths due to SUDEP; number of other deaths not related to SUDEP; changes in anxiety, depression, and quality of life; and number of hospital attendances.
+Outcomes of interest were: number of deaths due to SUDEP; number of other deaths not related to SUDEP; changes in anxiety, depression, and quality of life; and number of hospital attendances.

-Out of 592 records found in our searches, we were able to include one observational study.
-We found several studies that measured how sensitive devices are at detecting GTCS at night, but these studies did not measure SUDEP and so were not relevant to this review.
+Out of 818 records found in our searches, we were able to include four observational studies.
+We found several studies that measured how sensitive devices are at detecting GTCS at night, but these studies did not measure SUDEP and so weren't relevant to this review.

-We judged the quality of the evidence from this review to be very low as the only included study was not randomised, and information about supervision measures to prevent SUDEP was not available for 40% of the people with epilepsy who did not experience SUDEP.
+We judged the certainty of the evidence from this review to be very low as the included studies were not randomised, and information about supervision measures to prevent SUDEP was not available in up to 40% of the people within the studies who did not experience SUDEP.

-We found very limited, low-quality evidence that supervision at night prevents SUDEP.
+We found limited, very low-certainty evidence that supervision at night prevents SUDEP.
 Further research is needed to identify if other treatments, such as seizure detection devices, safety pillows, and drug interventions working on serotonin, adenosine, and opiate levels in the brain are effective in preventing SUDEP in people with epilepsy.

 To assess the effectiveness of interventions in preventing SUDEP in people with epilepsy by synthesising evidence from randomised controlled trials of interventions and cohort and case-control non-randomised studies.